James Harrell (American football)

-James Clarence Harrell, Jr. (born July 19, 1957) is an American former college and professional football player who was a linebacker in the National Football League (NFL) and the United States Football League (USFL) for nine seasons during the 1970s and 1980s.
-He played college football for the University of Florida, and thereafter, he played professionally for the Detroit Lions and Kansas City Chiefs of the NFL and the Tampa Bay Bandits of the USFL.
+James Clarence Harrell, Jr. (born July 19, 1957) is an American former professional football player who was a linebacker for nine seasons in the National Football League (NFL) and the United States Football League (USFL) during the 1970s and 1980s.
+He played college football for the Florida Gators, and thereafter, he played for the Detroit Lions and Kansas City Chiefs of the NFL and the Tampa Bay Bandits of the USFL.

-Early years
+Early life

-Harrell was born in Tampa, Florida in 1957.
+Harrell was born in Tampa, Florida, in 1957.
 He attended Chamberlain High School in Tampa, and he played high school football for the Chamberlain Chiefs.

 College career

 Harrell turned down athletic scholarships from smaller colleges; he wanted to play for a major college football program.
-He attended the University of Florida in Gainesville, Florida, where he played for coach Doug Dickey's Florida Gators football team from 1975 to 1978.
+He attended the University of Florida in Gainesville, Florida, where he played for coach Doug Dickey's Gators teams from 1975 to 1978.
 He was a walk-on who wanted to play linebacker, but Dickey discouraged it and said that the Gators needed more depth at strong safety, so Harrell set out to learn a position he had never played.
 He played for the Gators freshman team, and earned a scholarship at the end of his first season.
 When he returned for his second season he had beefed up from 185 pounds to 220, and Dickey asked him to move to defensive end.
 Still, he was not a starter, but he became a serious student and threw himself into his special teams play.
 As a senior in 1978, he finally became a principal back-up and saw significant game time.

 Harrell returned to Gainesville during the NFL off-season and completed his bachelor's degree in public relations in 1984.